owkin/FLamby/README.md

 make enable=cam16,kits19,tests install
 conda activate flamby
 ```
+Be careful, each command tries to create a conda environment named flamby therefore make install will fail if executed
+numerous times as the flamby environment will already exist.
+Use make update as explained in the next section if you decide to
+use more datasets than intended originally.

 ### Update environment
-Use the following command if new dependencies have been added, and you want to update the environment for all the datasets:
+Use the following command if new dependencies have been added, and you want to update the environment for additional datasets:
 ```bash
 make update
 ```